psipred/DeepCov/README.md

 The optional arguments -m and -r are primarily a means to reproduce results in our paper.
 For most 'production' purposes, you can leave these set to their defaults (covariance model + receptive field of 41 residues).

 The input alignment must be in the PSICOV format.
-If your alignment is in a different format, we recommend using the ConKit Python module to reformat it (https://pypi.python.org/pypi/conkit).
+If your alignment is in a different format, we recommend using the [ConKit Python module](https://pypi.python.org/pypi/conkit) to reformat it.

 The output is in the CASP contact format.

 An example input alignment and output contact file can be found in `test/example_io`.

 Tips: